For general information:

 Security of our systems is one of the most challenging topics of our time.
 There is an international consensus that the level of security skills will have to be increased in order to respond to the number and sophistication of threats we face.

 Our new MSc in Cyber Security is a forward-looking course that gives you the skills and knowledge you need in the core areas of cyber security.
 It emphasises the important technical material that will help you make effective cyber security decisions, and addresses issues such as:

 If you are looking to follow a career in industry or government, this course will provide you with a broad education in cyber security, that allows you to make technically informed principled decisions.
 This course will also prepare you if you are seeking a research career in cyber security - a research skills module is a mandatory part of the course.

 It has been designed for students who already possess a strong computer science, software engineering or information technology background who want to broaden their knowledge about the specific challenges in cyber security and of possible solutions to those challenges.

-Professor John Clark, Course Leader for the MSc in Cyber Security, explains more about the course.
+Professor John Clark, former Course Leader for the MSc in Cyber Security, explains more about the course.